aleen42/PersonalWiki/projectManagement/quality/quality.md

 > answer: <strong>*3.4.*</strong>

-- Important tools used in which phase of the DMAIC process include a project charter, a description of customer requirements, process maps, and Voice of the Customer(VOC) data.
+- Important tools used in which phase of the DMAIC process include a project charter, a description of customer requirements, process maps, and Voice of the Customer(VOC) data?
     - define
     - analyze
     - measure
     - improve

 > answer: <strong>*define*</strong>

+- What is a bell-shaped curve that is symmetrical regarding the average value of the population (the data being analyzed)?
+    - skewed distribution
+    - bimodal distribution
+    - normal distribution
+    - degenerate distribution

+> answer: <strong>*normal distribution*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>